-Congratulations to Renée McAlister who has recently graduated with a distinction in Ecology MSci.
+Congratulations to Renée McAlister who has recently graduated with a first class honours in Ecology MSci.
 Here she tells us more about the course, her experiences on fieldtrips and how it changed her life.
+Read More

 Our Ecology and Biological Sciences students have the opportunity to go on an optional field trip to South Africa.
 Here’s a taster of their amazing experience, from being up close to animals on safari to their practical learning experiences in the field.